kirklandnuts/sql_de_mayo/beginner/README.md

 ## Understanding Relational Databases
 ### Databases
 Put simply, a **database** is an organized collection of data.
 However, with such a loose definition, there can exist a wide variety of databases, some of which must be more effective than others.
-For our purposes, we will be studying a special type of database known as the *relational database*, which derives its strengths from the restrictions that it has over the previously defined database.
-This data modeling paradigm has found great success in practice, as most databases today are structured relationally.
+For the purpose of learning SQL, we seek to understand a special type of database known as the *relational database*, which derives its strengths from the restrictions that it has over the vaguely defined database.
+This way of organizing data has found great success in practice, as most databases today are structured relationally.
 To properly understand relational databases, we first need to understand tables and their properties.

 ### Tables
+Data is commonly stored in tables, but in the context of relational databases, truly tabular data exhibits particular qualities that make them effective stores of data.
 In a **table**, each row denotes a record or observation of data, and each column denotes a variable or attribute of the data.
-For example, suppose we have a table containing data about a number of Data Science at UCSB officers.
+For example, suppose we have a table containing data about three Data Science at UCSB officers.

 name | major | favorite food
 --- | --- | ---